 Vonn to skip St. Moritz, return on Dec.
 21

-Mapping out her Olympics preparation after a three-race test, Lindsey Vonn will skip this weekend’s World Cup stop at St. Moritz, Switzerland, and is planning to return to the circuit in a downhill at Val d’Isere, France, on Dec.
+PARK CITY, Utah (AP) — Mapping out her Olympics preparation after a three-race test, Lindsey Vonn will sit out this weekend’s World Cup stop at St. Moritz, Switzerland, and is planning to return to the circuit in a downhill at Val d’Isere, France, on Dec.
 21.

 Vonn’s schedule was announced Wednesday by the U.S. Ski Team.